Jocko2121/app.PromptGen/docs/event-listener-refactor-plan.md

 4.  **Balance:** The goal is not to eliminate the global `render()` function entirely—it is still useful for large, sweeping changes like loading a new project.
 The goal is to strike the right balance between a purely state-driven top-level render and more efficient, targeted updates for frequent, simple interactions.

 *   *(...to be populated as we proceed...)*

+Dual Project Controls:
+Duplication Issue: Project controls appear twice - once in the tab bar (lines 32-43) and again in the project-hub-panel (lines 54-65)
+Both have identical functionality but different positioning

+Event Handling:
+Tab switching uses legacy imperative event handling (line 1107-1108) Not yet converted to the declarative data-action pattern used elsewhere Handled in the main click event listener with target.closest('.tab-button')